POST

 Examples:

-To specify multiple sources, use a comma-separated string or an array of strings.
+Inverse of the iptc_tags parameter.
+Excludes articles based on International Press Telecommunications Council (IPTC) media topic tags.
+To specify multiple IPTC tags to exclude, use a comma-separated string or an array of strings.

 Examples: